-- Verity Touch Writer and Verity Scan (Verity Voting devices) may be installed in Polling Places. - Verity Key (not shown) is required for user access into components to load election elections, use features, and generate reports.
+- Verity Key (not shown) is required for user access into components to load election elections, use features, and generate reports.
 Feature access depends on the roles applied to user accounts. - Verity Relay is a transmission option within the Verity Voting system.